 Just some of my thoughts on a tender subject.
 I’d love to hear your thoughts on it.

 If you knew my dad, you’d agree that he looks just like him.
 Most of my paternal uncles also look like him.
 In fact, so do most of my paternal cousins.
 Even my kids do!
 Lol.
+I guess he had some pretty strong physical traits.

 On September 13 this year (2024), he would have turned 127 years old, but he left this earth over 45 years ago.
 He’s my grandfather Leland Albert Harrison.

 Grampa always seemed to be old.
-It shocks me now to realize that he was only a few years older than me for most of the time I knew him.
+It shocks me now to realize that he was only a few years older than I am now for most of the time I knew him.
 He suffered from gout, and was in near constant pain which restricted his mobility.
 It didn’t help that he was quite heavy.
 Which came first, his weight or his gout is hard to say, but each condition aggravated the other.
 He always wore slippers, even when he was outside because his feet were constantly swollen and painful.

 It is well known – especially among his grandkids (of which he had many), that he didn’t know how to deal with kids.
 He didn’t know how to chat with kids, interact with kids, how to even keep us all straight.
 So he resorted to teasing.
 It was his only way.